NageshJoy007/nightwatch-poc/README.md

 ### What is BrowserStack ?

-BrowserStack is a cloud web and mobile testing platform that enables developers to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices, without requiring users to install or maintain an internal lab of virtual machines, devices or emulators.
+[BrowserStack](https://www.browserstack.com/) is a cloud web and mobile testing platform that enables developers to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices, without requiring users to install or maintain an internal lab of virtual machines, devices or emulators.

 ![BrowserStack Logo](https://d98b8t1nnulk5.cloudfront.net/production/images/layout/logo-header.png?1469004780)

-This is a sample nightwatch project to run your functional tests programmatically on your local and also cloud using BrowserStack.
+This is a sample nightwatch project to run your functional tests programmatically on your local and also on cloud using BrowserStack.

 ### Setup